2016-2017 Medical School Application Timeline

 AMCAS (American Medical College Application Service) – Used by most M.D. schools.

 TMDSAS (Texas Medical and Dental Schools Application Service) – For public medical schools in Texas.

 AACOMAS (American Association of Colleges of Osteopathic Medicine Application Service) used by D.O. schools.

 In addition to submitting a primary application through the applicable service, most medical schools require a secondary or supplemental application.
 The final step in the application is an interview.

 To help you get started planning for the coming year, here is a timeline to follow for applicants who plan to enter medical school in fall 2017:

 - Gather information about medical schools.
-The Medical School Admissions Requirements (MSAR) Online, available for purchase through the AAMC site is an excellent resource.
+The Medical School Admissions Requirements (MSAR), available for purchase through the AAMC site is an excellent resource.
 The Osteopathic College Information Book can be downloaded online at the AACOM site.